 2. The higher the SPF, the better

-In addition to SPF numbers, Dr Levin has another useful SPF tip for us to consider.
-“Apart from recommending a higher SPF sunscreen, I always remind patients that it’s really important to apply sunscreen exactly as it says on the label.
-This is the way the sunscreen has been tested, so to get the same level of protection, you need to apply following the instructions!”
+In addition to SPF numbers, there’s another useful SPF tip to consider.
+It’s really important to apply sunscreen exactly as it says on the label as this is the way the sunscreen has been tested.
+So to get the same level of protection, you need to apply following the instructions.

-To get the maximum benefit from your sunscreen, look for one which contains additional ingredients that go beyond protection.
-The most advanced formulations now help care for your skin in other ways, with additions such as peptides to help target signs of premature skin aging, and antioxidants, for added protection against oxidative damage.
+To get the maximum benefit from your sunscreen, look for one with additional ingredients that boost overall skin health.
+The most advanced formulations now help care for your skin in other ways, adding peptides to help target signs of premature skin aging, and antioxidants, for extra protection against oxidative skin damage.

-The secret behind ISDIN’s sunscreen repair mechanism?
-Eryfotona sunscreens use a unique formulation containing DNA Repairsomes®, otherwise known as photolyase.
-This naturally-occurring enzyme is derived from plankton, and has been clinically proven to directly help repair UV-induced damage in the skin.
+“I recommend Eryfotona Actinica to my patients for its unique enzyme called DNA Repairsomes®,” says Dr. Park.
+And what makes DNA Repairsomes® so special?
+Also known as photolyase, this naturally-occurring enzyme is derived from plankton and has been clinically proven to help repair UV-induced damage in the skin.

-Bottom line?
-If you want to keep your skin as safe as possible, providing protection against sun damage and photoaging in the skin, sunscreen is a must.
-As Dr. Levin says, “The sun doesn’t take a day off!
-I wear sunscreen 365 days a year, and encourage my patients to do the same.”
-So, whichever type of sunscreen you choose, apply it daily, and apply it well!
+Bottom line: To help protect your skin from sun damage and photoaging, a dermatologist-recommended sunscreen is a great place to start.
+And remember, the sun doesn’t take a day off!
+So, whichever type of sunscreen you choose, apply it daily, and apply it well.

 Sources and references: